How to Find the Most Affordable Extended Warranty

 Shop Around

-Prices vary significantly between providers for identical coverage.
-Getting 3-5 quotes can reveal price differences of 30-50% for the same protection level.
+Pricing varies between providers for identical coverage.
+Getting several quotes can reveal meaningful price differences for the same protection level.
 Never accept the first quote without comparison shopping.

 Choose the Right Coverage Level

 Don't overbuy coverage.
-If your vehicle is reliable and you mainly want catastrophic failure protection, basic powertrain coverage may suffice at 40-50% less than comprehensive plans.
+If your vehicle is reliable and you mainly want catastrophic failure protection, basic powertrain coverage may suffice at a lower price than comprehensive plans.

 Increase Your Deductible

-Moving from $0 to $100 or $200 deductible typically saves 15-25% on premium.
+Choosing a higher deductible (such as $100 or $200) lowers your overall price.
 If you expect few claims, a higher deductible provides good value.

 Buy Early in Ownership